dRotnes/dsProject/readme.md

 ```
 node peer.js [peerIps]
 ```
+The `peerIps` parameter is the different neighbors ips separated by regular spaces.
-OBS: It's important that in the peerIps, it includes the ip of the own machine.
+***OBS: It's important that in the peerIps, it includes the ip of the own machine.***
 The algorithm starts as soon as the nodes are connected.

 ***